 Concrete Surface Preparation:

-Do not begin until [30 Days] after concrete has been placed.
+Do not begin until 30 Days after concrete has been placed.

 Remove grease, oil, dirt, salts or other chemicals, loose materials, or other foreign matter by solvent, detergent, or other suitable cleaning methods.

 Brush off blast clean to remove loose concrete and laitance, and provide a tooth for binding.
 Upon approval by the Consultant, surface may be cleaned by acid etching method.
 Approval is subject to producing desired profile equivalent to No. 80 grit flint sandpaper.
 Acid etching of vertical or overhead surfaces shall not be allowed.